srsexton94/moodtracker-client/README.md

 - View a particular previous entry
 - View all of my previous entries
 - Delete an entry

-#### Entity Relationship Diagrams
-In the project planning stage, for the back endof this project, an [inital MoodTracker ERD](https://documentcloud.adobe.com/link/track?uri=urn%3Aaaid%3Ascds%3AUS%3A82eb9e85-769c-4066-9a72-4e8d96d2754f) links the user resource to an 'entries' resource (one to many) and then the 'entries' to both a 'needs' and a 'moods' resource.
-Given the scope of the project those relationships were scaled down significantly to instead model a single, one-to-many relationship between 'one' User and 'many' Moods.
-If the project expands in the future to incorporate the needs resource after all, it is recommended that the User-Mood relationship be maintained while adding another one-to-many relationship between 'one' Mood and 'many' Needs.

 #### Problem Solving
 In the beginning of this project, in order to approach the task at hand, a rough outline of a possible timetable/progression was laid out: